| Masterplan

 contributions - a large number of people may hate it, but it will still

 happen because the government believes it's good for Singapore.
+Then last Thursday, Mr Mah said the

 government may delay selling land for BFC, hence delaying the project.
+Market speculation has it that it might

 have to do with the fact that consultant Mapletree Investments (a